yonichaninini/chanmin-ui-lib/README.md

 # Naming Rule
 A. General Rules

 Names should be written in lowercase letters, numbers, and underscores (_).

 B. Start Name

 The name can only start with a lowercase letter.

 Note that the comment sentence accepts English capital letters.
 (E.g. / * AIDAT UI Love and ZeroCho 2020_486 * /)

 (ex.
 2019chanmin(x) - > chanmin2019(o), _chanmin(x) -> chanmin(o), Chanmin(x) -> chanmin(o))

 C. Lowercase letters, numbers, and underscore combinations

-• Only lowercase letters, numbers and underscores (_) can be used.
+Only lowercase letters, numbers and underscores (_) can be used

-• Underscores (_) are used only for words and word combinations.
+Underscores (_) are used only for words and word combinations

-• Promised words with underscores (_) can be used in combination with numbers and lowercase letters.
+Promised words with underscores (_) can be used in combination with numbers and lowercase letters.